Mustachedom/md-drugs/readme.md

 - delete `qb-drugs`

 ### STEP 3
-- all locations are in the server files now utilizing callbacks to build targets
+- all locations, shops, pricings, and recipes are in the server files now utilizing callbacks to build targets and retrieve data
     - shops.lua
         - travelling merchant
         - Weed Store